DeveloperPop/Redstone_Equipment/README.md

 # Redstone Equipment

+Redstone Equipment is no longer being work on.
+Redstone Equipment was a test Minecraft Mod for testing out making a Minecraft Mod.

 Redstone Equipment requires JEI (v1.19.2 or above versions).

 All Textures for Redstone Equipment are made by EpicGamerDoggo, My Discord Friend! :D